Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 11- Sunflower Tower Bird Feeder Plans

-For $15.00 you can create this tube diy bird feeder using two terracotta saucers.
+For $15.00 you can create this tube diy bird feeder like this one thegardenroofcoop by using two terracotta saucers.
 Holes are made at the center of each saucer and a hardware cloth is used to roll the tube.
 The tube edges are connected using zip ties and ferrule is compressed using pliers.
 You must thread the wire rope on the mesh tube so that it prevents the seed wastage.

 Sunflower Tower Bird Feeder Plans